encodeous/encodeous-tunnel/README.md

 ## Fast Tunneling Utilities for Creating Web/Game Servers

   This utility is designed to allow users to easily tunnel ports across the internet, even if you are behind a firewall.
+This replaces the need to do port forwarding!

 ## Need Help Tunneling a Game?